 |Patrick Zdzislaw Knipe (Composer)||BMC and Queen’s University, Belfast|

 |Declan Legge||Music Producer|

 |Christine Morrow||Screen NI|

 |Louise Wilson||NIO Board Member|

-Programme participants come from all across Northern Ireland and include students at:
+Programme participants came from all across Northern Ireland and included students at: